spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-jitsi.md

 <your jvb hosts> ansible_host=<ip address of the jvb host>
 ```

-The followings variables will also need to be set
+The followings variables will need to be set in the vars file for each JVB:

 ``` yaml
 matrix_jitsi_jvb_server_id: '<ip address of the jvb host>'